My week was full of blessings.

 Writing-wise, the week was a bust.

-Except that I asked my parents to read part of my memoir manuscript–the story about how ill-prepared I was as a person and a mom for a rumble with a brain tumor.
+Except that I asked my parents to read part of my memoir manuscript–the story about how ill-prepared I was as a person and a mom for my son’s rumble with a brain tumor.

 I asked them for two reasons.
 First, I want them to know the full story—the parts that they could not have known being 500 miles away at the time; the parts of my pain that I never shared.
 My own husband, who lived our drama with me, didn’t know about some of that pain until I asked him to read it last fall.